OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 solves the corresponding non-linear system in case of an implicit chosen RK scheme using KINSOL.

-GBODE is highly configurable and The following simulation flags can be used to adjust the behavior of the solver for specific simulation problems:
+GBODE is highly configurable and the following simulation flags can be used to adjust the behavior of the solver for specific simulation problems:
 :ref:`gbratio <simflag-gbratio>`,
 :ref:`gbm <simflag-gbm>`,